tn-lorenz/steel-docs/src/content/docs/de/guides/getting-started/for-devs.md

 ---
-title: Set up für Developer
+title: Set up für Programmierer
 description: How to set-up the project and start contributing.
 ---